Johnson homomorphisms and actions of higher-rank lattices on right-angled Artin groups: Background

 \subsection{A generating set of $\autg$}

 Laurence \cite{MR1356145} proved a conjecture of Servatius \cite{MR1023285} that $\autg$ has a finite generating set consisting of the following automorphisms:

-\begin{description} \item[Graph symmetries] If a permutation of the vertices comes from a self-isomorphism of the graph, then this permutation induces an automorphism of $A_\G$.
+\begin{description} \item[Graph symmetries] If a permutation of the vertices comes from an isomorphism of the graph, then this permutation induces an automorphism of $A_\G$.
 These automorphisms form a finite subgroup of $\autg$ called $\symg$. \item[Inversions] These are automorphisms that come from inverting one of the generators of $A_\G$, so that:

 \item[Partial conjugations] Suppose $[v_i,v_j] \neq 0$.
 Let $\G_{ij}$ be the connected component of $\G - st(v_j)$ containing $v_i.$ Then the partial conjugation $K_{ij}$ conjugates every vertex of $\G_{ij}$ by $v_j$, and fixes the remaining vertices, so that: